MicrosoftDocs/azure-docs/articles/azure-netapp-files/volume-hard-quota-guidelines.md

 ![Screenshot that shows how to access Cloud Shell link.](../media/azure-netapp-files/hard-quota-update-cloud-shell-link.png)

-This action will open the Azure Cloud shell:
+This action will open the Azure Cloud Shell:

 ![Screenshot that shows Cloud Shell window.](../media/azure-netapp-files/hard-quota-update-cloud-shell-window.png)